All the ways to use your phone with one hand

 Shrink the keyboard

-Typing on a keyboard with one thumb isn’t exactly fast, and if you’re typing out more than a couple words, you’ll probably want to use both hands.
+Typing on a keyboard with one thumb isn’t exactly fast, and if you’re tapping out more than a couple words, you’ll probably want to use both hands.
 But for quick texts like “on my way,” one hand works well… as long as you can reach all the keys.

 Tweak your apps